EllieThurlwell/project2/README.md

 -   The Website was tested on Google Chrome and Safari browsers on both desktop and mobile, and Firefox and Microsoft Edge on desktop.
 -   The website was viewed on a variety of devices including MacBook, laptop, iPad, iPhone 7 plus, iPhone 12 mini, Samsung Galaxy Note8 and Samsung Galaxy Note20 Ultra.
 -   Friends and family members were asked to review the site to point out any issues.
--   Several friends who often attend and play pub quizes were asked to review the site, and responded that the content is interesting and relevant, and that it fits the intended audience and purpose.
+-   Several friends who often attend and play pub quizzes were asked to review the site, and responded that the content is interesting and relevant, and that it fits the intended audience and purpose.

 ### Bugs

 -   Category buttons were not loading on the home page and showed as undefined in the console.
     - fixed by placing the script tag for the questions.js file first in index.html, meaning it is read and implemented first.
--   Ititially had the contact button in a full width footer.
+-   Initially had the contact button in a full width footer.
 The footer would lift and overlap the page contents on a smaller viewport.
     - fixed initially by using position: fixed, then later styled to appear as a button below the game area.
 -   When first calling the check answer function the quit button stopped being responsive and the setTimeout did not work.
     - fixed automatically when function was completed.